luanpotter/shattered-wilds/docs/actions.md

 * **Swim (1 AP)**: Swim up to `Speed / 2` (round up) hexes.
 * **Escape (1 AP)**: Contested Evasiveness check to clear Immobilized against grappler.
 * **Drag Grappler (1+ AP)**: Move 1 hex while Immobilized, dragging your grapple.
 Requires a contested Muscles check against Stance with a -3 modifier.
 You can use more APs to move extra hexes.
+* **Stumble Through (1 AP)**: Contested Finesse check against opponent's Stance.
+Move past one enemy to an adjacent hex, as long as your `Speed` is 2 or more.
 * **Ride Mount (2 AP)**: TODO.
 * **Sneak (1+ AP)**: Move `Speed - 1` hexes making an additional Finesse check.
 Any other participant for which you are Concealed can make a contested Awareness check to spot you.
 * **Charge (2 + X AP)** (this is a combined Movement + Attack action): Move `Speed + 1` hexes in a straight line, followed by Melee Attack with Muscles instead of STR.
 This can be used for a "Tackle" if the "Shove" Attack Action is chosen, in which case a Circumstance Bonus of +3 is granted to the attacker.